 Water restrictions started from 9am, 30 January 2019, and will continue until further notice.

 If you have any specific questions about the water restrictions, feel free to call our waterline advisors on 07 577 7000.

 Following peak water usage combined with a hot, dry weather forecast, we are asking residents to stop using all garden sprinklers and irrigation systems until further notice.

 What the ban means

 - No hosing of hard surfaces (paths, driveways, concrete or paved surface) at any time.

 - You can still water carefully by hand between 5am and 8am, and 7pm and 10pm.

 7-day water consumption

 This graph shows water demand and rainfall over the past months.
-It also shows the stead increase in demand since early January.
+The blue column shows the time restrictions have been in place.

 Tips to save water